The Best Savings Accounts of May 2023

 Are Savings Accounts Worth It?

 Yes, they are.
-High-interest savings accounts are a great place to park your emergency fund, which is money you can access fairly quickly and easily.
+High-interest savings accounts are a great place to park your emergency fund, which is money you can access quickly and easily.

 An online high-interest savings account can still give you fast and easy access to your money, but you may not be as tempted to spend it.